Is the Stock Market Cheap?

 Of course, the historic P/E10 has never flat-lined on the average.
 On the contrary, over the long haul it swings dramatically between the over- and under-valued ranges.
 If we look at the major peaks and troughs in the P/E10, we see that the high during the Tech Bubble was the all-time high above 44 in December 1999.
 The 1929 high of 32.6 comes in at a distant second.
 The secular bottoms in 1921, 1932, 1942 and 1982 saw P/E10 ratios in the single digits.

 The chart also includes a regression trendline through the P/E10 ratio for the edification of anyone who believes the price-earnings ratio has naturally tended higher over time as markets evolve.
-The latest ratio is 48% above trend, up from 44% above last month.
+The latest ratio is 531% above trend, down from 53% above last month.

 Where does the current valuation put us?